lestweforget/COVID-19-Timeline/docs/README.md

 ### Update to Now.sh and Netlify

-- Edit the index.html in '_site'
+- Edit the index.html in ' _site '